ukautz/clif/README.md

 Callback functions can have arbitrary parameters.
 CLIF uses a small, built-in callback injection container which allows you to register any kind of object (`struct` or `interface`) beforehand.

+So you can register any object (interface{}, struct{} .. and anything else, see [below](#named)) in your bootstrap and then "require" those instances by simply putting them in the command callback signature:

 ```go
 // Some type definition
 type MyFoo struct {